-Saudi Aramco tops Crown Prince's $2 trillion goal as shares surge
+Saudi Aramco tops Crown Prince's $2 trillion goal on share surge

-DUBAI/RIYADH (Reuters) - Saudi Aramco (2222.SE) topped the $2 trillion target sought by Saudi leader Crown Prince Mohammed bin Salman on Thursday as its shares clocked up a second day of gains, defying some scepticism about the state-owned oil firm’s long-term value.
+RIYADH/DUBAI (Reuters) - Saudi Aramco (2222.SE) hit the $2 trillion target sought by Saudi leader Crown Prince Mohammed bin Salman on Thursday as its shares clocked up a second day of gains, defying some scepticism about the state-owned oil firm’s long-term value.

 The Saudi Crown Prince has made Aramco’s initial public offering (IPO) the centerpiece of his vision of diversifying the Kingdom’s economy away from its dependence on oil by using the $25.6 billion raised to develop other sectors.